Write to us

 The evolution of marketing has been happening since the last four to five years.
 But in the last couple of years the role that digital and mobile play in marketing has significantly improved.
 The marketing folks, be it B2B or B2C, are looking at digital and mobile as serious channels to focus on in their marketing strategy.
 Especially for the B2B marketer, content marketing has been the key to get customers.

 As we are a mobile ad platform, many brands work with us and run video ad campaigns.
 For many marketers, mobile has become an additional or a complementary channel to consider.

 People have begun to realize that you can’t look at your marketing channels as being different.
 You have to figure out the way to integrate your end customer’s marketing experience across multiple channels.
 Your customers are alive across online, offline and mobile.
 An effective marketing campaign should effectively be able to tie up these three.
 A lot of people are beginning to think about how to do this.

 We do a lot of events.
 My worry is to make sure that every conversation I have with my clients at an offline event helps me connect with them later digitally and eventually turn them into customers.
 Another way consumer marketers are converting offline customers into digital consumers and be able to capture their information is by making them use QR codes.

-Even a B2C advertisement on television can now be leveraged on digital platform by just putting a Twitter handle or putting a hashtag topic to make people talk about it.
-Efforts like, asking viewers to answer a question with a specific hashtag increases the traffic during those hours when the ad is airing.
+Even a B2C advertisement on television can now be leveraged on digital platforms by just putting a Twitter handle or putting a hashtag topic to make people talk about it.
+Efforts like asking viewers to answer a question with a specific hashtag increase the traffic during those hours when the ad is airing.